EriksenJ/EriksenJ.github.io/index.md

 ## Ongoing Research

+- *Making Firms Train?
+Empirical evidence from Danish cost reforms* (with Mette Ejrnæs)

+- *The Price of Inclusion?: Impacts of Mainstream Classroom Education for Disabled Students and their Peers* (with Laura Caron and Jeppe Johansen)

 - *School Peers and Education Choice* (with [Andreas Bjerre-Nielsen](https://bjerre-nielsen.me/))

 - *Heterogeneous Returns to Fields of Study* (with [Kristian Bernt Karlson](http://www.kristiankarlson.dk/) and [Mikkel Høst Gandil](https://sites.google.com/view/mikkelgandil/home))